chooli/SimpleContentRepo/README.md

 # Media Server
-a simple test project for web content repository
+a simple media server provides media streaming resources and services

 # Get Start
 Please clone or download this project to your local.
 Say C:/git/SimpleContenRepo